techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 It's recommend that you setup ssh to Gitpod so that you can use VS Code from local to remote to Gitpod.

 There's an initialize script setup that takes around 3 minutes to complete.
 Once you use paste this repository link in new Workspace, please wait until the packages are installed.
+After everything is setup, select Poetry's environment by clicking on thumbs up icon and navigate to Testing tab and hit refresh icon to discover tests.

+### Common issue with VS Code's Testing
+If Testing tab complains about Python Interpreter, run `poetry shell` in terminal to get the bin path, replace activate with python3 to resolve the issue.

+If poetry shell activate with this path

+`/workspace/.pyenv_mirror/poetry/virtualenvs/data-transformations-v6MlGsQI-py3.10/bin/activate`

+Paste this into Python Interpreter prompt

+`/workspace/.pyenv_mirror/poetry/virtualenvs/data-transformations-v6MlGsQI-py3.10/bin/python3`